What is a period?

 These are pants that use layers of material to hold your period blood.
 There are lots of options available and they can be washed and re-used.

 No-one who needs sanitary products should have to go without.
-They are available free to young people in places like schools, colleges and youth centres.
+Period products are available free to young people in places like schools, colleges and youth centres.
 If they’re not in the toilets just ask!
-There is lots of work being done to raise awareness of period poverty and to encourage people to talk more openly about periods in general.
-CLICK HERE to find out more about the Period Positive work Dundee and Angus College are involved in

 PMS (premenstrual syndrome)